osayenko0315/Social-Network-API/README.md

 # Social-Network-API

 ## Table of Contents
-* Description
+* Description <project URL#<description>
 * Installation
 * Technology:
 * License
 * Questions?

 ## Description:
-It's an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This application is for creating an API for a social media network that can handle large amounts of unstructured data utilizing a NoSQL database.
+The user has the ability to add, delete, get, and update users, friends of users, thoughts, and reactions on those thoughts.

 ## Installation
 Open the application in command line, type 'npm install'.
 Then, 'npm start'.